How Sleep Affects Your Weight

 - Do you pride yourself on needing very little sleep?

-Please share your sleep patterns and attitudes about sleep.
+Please journal about your sleep patterns and attitudes about sleep.
 You may find that your sleep issues have more impact on your life, your eating disorder and your weight than you realized.

 * We never outgrow our need for safe, peaceful, healing, life supporting and serene sleep.
 Photo by "Officer" at Media Commons.